infobloxopen/universal-ddi-ansible/docs/MIGRATION.md

 ### Check Mode Support

-One of the significant enhancements in Universal DDI Ansible is the addition of support for **Check Mode**.
-This feature allows users to run playbooks in a dry-run mode, enabling them to review the potential changes and effects without making any actual modifications to the target environment.
+One of the significant enhancements in Universal DDI Ansible is the addition of support for **Check Mode** which enables users to run playbooks in a dry-run mode to preview changes without affecting the target environment.

 ### Difference in Authorization